 Mindfulness doesn’t always need to be scheduled into your already busy day.
 You don't need a yoga mat, cushion or candle burning.
 You can quite simply practise mindfulness while brushing your teeth or having a shower.

 Be mindful of the movement and feeling of brushing your teeth, take note of the sensation and smells of a hot shower.

-We all hate standing in queues.
+We all hate standing in queues (especially waiting for the shower at the gym, right?).
 Often we become frustrated with the organisation or the people queuing in front of us.

 In most situations like this, we don't have the power to change anything.
 We’re simply fostering negative energy that is going to affect our own mind-set without solving the problem.
 Instead, choose to be mindful of the thoughts and sensations that arise.
 Rather than being caught up in the story, chose to observe without attachment.
-Ask yourself ‘In the grand scheme of things, is waiting in line for a few extra minutes that much of a problem?’
+Ask yourself ‘In the grand scheme of things, is waiting in line for a few extra minutes a big problem in my life?’

 Practice being mindful during an everyday chore or task you don't enjoy.
 Notice the feelings and emotions you experience when you know the task needs to be done.
 Take the time to do an even better job of it, and try and let go of whatever is coming up in that moment.
 Being aware of your state of mind at that time can help you avoid the negative reaction to it.